m3co/pseudoimport-html/README.md

 ### Load event dispatching order

 While its expected that if a resource has been fetched and parsed successfully then a load event will be fire, this tool fetches and parses all the fragments and then will fire the load events in order of appearance.
-E.g:
+E.g in MDL:

 ```html
 <div class="mdl-fragment" src="fragmentA.html"> <!-- (1) -->